 What's interesting here is that, unlike most VPNs, you don't have to take these words on trust.
 That's because in November 2018 NordVPN hired Price Waterhouse Cooper to run an independent audit on its infrastructure and services, and the report confirmed that the company lives up to its no-logging promises.
 (Read more in our full NordVPN review.)
 That's a level of reassurance you won't get with most of the competition.

 BullGuard says ease of use is its top VPN priority, and this was clear from the moment we launched the Windows client.
-A Quick Connect button gets you connected to your nearest server; a simple list of alternative locations lives in a side panel, and a clearly-labelled Settings button gives you access to a few tweaks.
-Even the greenest of VPN newbies will figure this out in no time at all.
+A Quick Connect button gets you connected to your nearest server; a simple list of alternative locations lives in a side panel, and a clearly labelled Settings button gives you access to a few tweaks.
+Even VPN first-timers will figure this out in no time at all.

-The client spoils the effect a little by displaying its locations in an apparently random order: Netherlands, Canada, Germany, Australia, France, Switzerland, and so on.
+The client spoils the effect a little by displaying its locations in an apparently random order: Sweden, Singapore, Austria, Spain, Belgium, Australia, Canada and so on.
 We're struggling to see why anyone would prefer this to sorting them alphabetically.

 Connection times were disappointing, at least on our test device and network (keep reading for better news from the Android app).
-The Windows client typically took 15 seconds to connect to our nearest UK server before a desktop notification told us it had succeeded, but even then, the client spent up to another 15 seconds telling it was 'resolving' our IP address.
-(We found we could use the connection and see our new IP address as soon as the desktop notification appears, and before the DNS warning, so it might be possible to simply ignore the second message.)
+The Windows client typically took 15-20 seconds to connect to our nearest UK server before a desktop notification told us it had succeeded.
+Some services connect in 5-6 seconds, and although that's 'only' 10-15 seconds faster, it can make a real difference in your experience of the service.

 There's still some room for improvement.
 The client doesn't support NordVPN's Obfuscated Servers feature to help you get online in countries which block VPNs.
 There's no way to change or tweak your protocol (it's OpenVPN-only, though you can choose UDP or TCP), and no option to auto-connect when you access an insecure wifi network.
 But, to be fair, BullGuard's client is more capable than many (and NordVPN's Windows app doesn't enable changing your protocol or automatically protecting specific networks, either.)